SanKiril/Compilers/README.md

 # Language Processors
-An undergraduate academic project delving into language processor fundamentals.
+An undergraduate academic project delving into the fundamentals of language processors from a practical viewpoint.

 ## Installation
 **1. Install PLY (Python Lex-Yacc)[^1]:**